Create and Edit Simulink Based States

 Create a linked Simulink based state by copying an action subsystem from a library to your Stateflow chart.

-On the object palette, click the Simulink based state drawing tool .
-Move your cursor onto your chart.
+In the object palette, click the Simulink state icon .

 Build your Simulink subsystem.
 This subsystem outputs the Cartesian coordinates of the pole vaulter.
 For more information about this model, see Access Block State Data.